ivnvxd/pyquest/README.md

 ##### Integer <a id="int"></a>

 Integers are whole numbers that can be positive, negative, or zero.
 They are represented by the `int` class in Python.

+In Python, integers can be created using the `int()` constructor, or by simply writing a sequence of digits without a decimal point.
+For example, `123`, `-456`, and `0` are all integers.

 ```python